Signal strength based scheme for following mobile IoT devices in dynamic environments: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 In this paper, we have primarily introduced a new algorithm for following mobile monitored targets/individuals in the context of an IoT system.
 The devised technique, called Hot-Cold, is able to ensure proximity maintenance by the tracking robotic device solely based on the strength of the RF signal broadcasted by the target to communicate its sensors' data.
-Possible applications of such a tracking technique are quite promising and include the sustainment of communication links for monitoring purposes in dynamic environments with limited or unavailable network infrastructure, such as in the case of disaster scenarios.
+Possible applications of such a tracking technique are quite promising and include the sustainment of communication links for monitoring purposes in dynamic environments with limited or unavailable network infrastructure.
 The monitoring information is made available over a bio-inspired IoT architecture, which allows flexible creation and discovery of sensor-based services.

 For the identification of the optimal rotation angle employed by the tracking robot, a complete analysis was conducted in four steps: geometrical analysis, numerical analysis, exhaustive-simulation analysis, and convergence analysis.
 The analytical results reveal that performance optimization is achieved for Hot-Cold at a rotation angle of $\sim$137 degrees.
 An in-depth evaluation of the proposed technique was performed through simulations and in comparison with the well-known concept of trilateration-based tracking.
 The simulation results have identified the optimal configuration for Hot-Cold key parameters and have shown that it achieves superior performance for realistic levels of signal fading due to shadowing.
 The evaluation part is completed with the presentation of a testbed, which demonstrates the proposed IoT system concept.
 All key components are thoroughly described, focusing on the target following aspect.
 The conducted experiments show the operability of the overall approach and especially focus on the effectiveness of the tracking technique.